17 Simple Time Management Strategies For College Students

 After setting your goals, remind yourself day in day out to keep you focused.
 Have a clear purpose in mind for forsaking one goal before starting another one.

-This could be as a result of the inability to reach a goal due to circumstances beyond your control.
+This could result in the inability to reach a goal due to circumstances beyond your control.
 At that point, you should go back to the drawing board to re-strategize and generate an alternative that will replace the previous one.

 There are several applications that have made life easier by absorbing your tasks and reminding you even a few hours before they are due.